 Click here for a map with walk instructions and landmarks.

 Enter the world of George Bernard Shaw, influential Irish playwright, who lived in the village of Ayot St Lawrence.
-This 7.5-mile walk will take you around the landscape that Shaw himself used to tread and even stops off at his eponymous home, Shaw’s Corner.
+This 7.5-mile walk will take you around the landscape that Shaw himself used to tread and even stops off at his eponymous home, Shaw's Corner.
 Start in the village of Wheathampstead at the East Lane car park and head north.
 Cross over the River Lea before heading east a little way next to the water.
 Walking north through fields and woodland will take you past Lamer House in the pretty Lamer Park, and then up towards Harepark Spring and into Ayot St Lawrence.
-Here you will find Shaw’s Corner, long time home of George Bernard Shaw, now owned by the National Trust and open for visitors to explore.
-Once you have your fill at Shaw’s Corner, head south past stunning woodland until reaching the River Lea again which, when followed west, will take you back to Wheathampstead.
+Here you will find Shaw's Corner, long-time home of George Bernard Shaw, now owned by the National Trust and open for visitors to explore.
+Once you have your fill at the house, head past stunning woodland until reaching the River Lea again which, when followed west, will take you back to Wheathampstead.

-The pub: continue your day of tranquillity with a visit to The Cross Keys, a charming pub based in the secluded woods of Hertfordshire, a short drive from Wheathampstead.
+The pub: Continue your day of tranquillity with a visit to The Cross Keys, a charming pub based in the secluded woods of Hertfordshire, a short drive from Wheathampstead.

 Click here for step by step walk instructions.